 Linda LeSourd Lader is President of the Renaissance Institute, which she co-founded in 1981, and Associate Pastor of Washington, D.C.'s historic New York Avenue Presbyterian Church.

 Reflecting a career-long commitment to non-profit initiatives, she is a Director of Spoleto USA, International Relief and Development, Yale Divinity School, and Communities in Schools.
 She has also served on the boards of Habitat for Humanity International, International Justice Mission, Harvard Divinity School’s Center for the Study of Values in Public Life, Alpha USA, Sojourners, the International Tennis Hall of Fame, and the American International University in London.

 From 1993 to 1996, she assisted with White House liaison to American communities of faith and advised the President on public policy issues pertaining to religion.
 Associated with the National Prayer Breakfast Ministries throughout the 1970s, she coordinated the 1979 National Prayer Breakfast.
 In recognition of such public service, she received the International Women’s Foundation Leadership Award in 2000 and the 2012 Humanitarian Award from Emma Willard School, her alma mater.

 Mrs. Lader's education also includes degrees from Yale Divinity School and Ohio Wesleyan University.
 Her editing work continues the tradition of her parents — Leonard LeSourd, longtime editor of Guideposts, and Catherine Marshall, author of A Man Called Peter, Christy and other best-selling books.

 Ambassador and Mrs. Lader's daughters, Mary-Catherine and Whitaker Lader, now co-host Renaissance Weekends.
-Mary-Catherine worked as a renewable energy investment analyst with Goldman Sachs' Special Situations Group and is now a JD/MBA candidate at Harvard University.
-Whitaker served as Executive Director of the Ivy Film Festival and is currently Sundance Institute's Manager of Creative Initiatives & Board Relations as well as Executive Director of the Ivy Film Festival and is currently an MBA candidate at Stanford Business School.
+Mary-Catherine worked as a renewable energy investment analyst with Goldman Sachs' Special Situations Group and is now a JD/MBA candidate at Harvard University — is a Vice President at BlackRock, the asset management firm.
+Whitaker — having served as the Sundance Institute's Manager of Creative Initiatives & Board Relations as well as Executive Director of the Ivy Film Festival and is currently an MBA candidate at Stanford Business School.
 Both Whitaker and Mary-Catherine are graduates of Brown University.